 SE, LU, XS and ZA are not in favor of an MT566 solution (new function code) as this would heavily impact the processing logic of the MT566 which is not supposed to be “replaceable” like the MT564 and moreover this would be just for a few cases per year.
 Potentially this could create confusion in the MT566 payment processing.
 However the preference goes to using the MT567 status message where it could be more easily integrated than with the MT566 and minimize the impact.

-The UK NMPG on the other hand has a preference for the MT566 and a new function code.
+The UK and US NMPG on the other hand has a preference for the MT566 and a new function code.

 FR: estimates that this new function has a high impact on the global custodians processing flow and on the reconciliation process.
 It could potentially break STP on the income events.
 Therefore FR recommend to analyse first the impacted flows and the different scenarios.